jonnycarling/training/README.md

 The objective is to guide you, step-by-step, through two examples of basic analyses that you might encounter from typical psychological intervention data and that you may have already conducted using SPSS.

-The first is a t-test using numerical data and the second is a chi-square test using categorical data.
+The first is a two-sample student's t-test using numerical data and the second is a chi-square test of association using categorical data.

 The aim is to illustrate, using those two worked examples, how R Studio works and introduce you to the process of writing analytical code.
-It is **not** intended to be a comprehensive introduction to statistics on R.
+It is **not** intended to be a comprehensive introduction to statistics on R. (Yes, it may be *techncially* correct to examine, say, adherence to the assuptions of those statistical tests but time is of the essence!)

 > Just remember, the beauty of R is that you can tailor your analyses in a million different ways - don't take these examples as gospel!

-### TMT 1: Download and install the software
+### STEP 1: Downloading and installing the neccessary software
 R: https://cran.ma.imperial.ac.uk/
 R Studio: https://rstudio.com

-### TMT 2: Understand a couple of basic need-to-knows
+### STEP 2: Understanding a few basic "need-to-knows"
 - Anything after a hash (#) will not run, so you can use those to annotate your code.
 - R is **CASE-SENSITIVE** so if you run into an error, check your spelling and/or capitalisations.
 - Copying and pasting code is not cheating: in fact, it's part and parcel of the collaborative nature of open-source stats!